Malicious Communications (Social Media) Bill

 Groups Affected

-• OFCOM: OFCOM will have increased responsibilities in monitoring and regulating social media companies, requiring additional resources and expertise.
+OFCOM: Will have increased responsibilities for monitoring and regulating social media platforms.

 Powered by nyModel